MedicalEnvironment/wdl_workflow/README.md

 chmod 775 /path/to/common_directory/{output_data,containers,input_data,cromwell-executions,cromwell-subworkflow-logs,singularity_cache}
 ```

-**Important note**: Make sure that after creating the `~/containers` directory, you pull the Singularity image.
+**Important note**: Make sure that after creating the `~/containers` directory, you pull the Singularity image within this directory.
 Instructions will be provided further.

 # Building WDL Workflows with Containers: A FastQC Example